 I AM NOT A STALKER (2008-present)

-Beacause I Am Not A Stalker includes a section titled “Jennifer Aniston Locations,” refers to Los Angeles as “LaLaLand” and is authored by someone who claims to be obsessed with Michael Bublé, Starbucks’ Iced Lattes, and US Magazine, I almost assumed that it was a parody.
-It’s claim to be the “definitive source for filming locations” is no joke though!
+Because I Am Not A Stalker includes a section titled “Jennifer Aniston Locations,” refers to Los Angeles as “LaLaLand” and is authored by someone who claims to be obsessed with Michael Bublé, Starbucks’ Iced Lattes, and US Magazine, I briefly entertained the idea that it was a parody.
+Its claim to be the “definitive source for filming locations” is no joke though!

 Intersections South LA was created by professors Bill Celis and Willa Seidenberg to train students to provide coverage for the area between University Park and Watts.
-Although South Los Angeles is a huge part of Los Angeles, it’s almost completely ignored by most local radio, print, and online media except when it comes time to run the semi-annual “best soul food” listicle; therefore Intersections LA’s focus on education, environment, healthcare, and immigration is a much-needed corrective.
+Although South Los Angeles is a huge part of Los Angeles, it’s almost completely ignored by most local radio, print, and online media except when it comes time to run the semi-annual “best soul food” listicle; therefore Intersections LA’s focus on education, environment, healthcare, and immigration was a valuable corrective during its existence.

 ITTY BITTY GADABOUT (2013)

 Itty Bitty Gadabout was Daisy Sale Sepe’s sadly-shortlived blog about exploring “the sprawling city by Metro, bike, and foot” — sometimes as her alter-ego, Bitch Slap.
 Sadly for us, the author moved out of state.
 UPDATE: Daisy has since returned to Los Angeles, although she now focuses on leading tours with Wayfairing Women L.A. and writing about vegan Filipino food.